Leukemia: Types, Symptoms, Treatments

 Side Effects of Leukemia Treatment

-Side-Effects of Chemotherapy
+Side Effects of Chemotherapy

 Side Effects of Biological Therapy

-Persons who receive Biological Therapy experience different side-effects depending on the substances used.
+Persons who receive Biological Therapy experience different side effects depending on the substances used.
 They may experience flu-like symptoms, and swelling and rashes around the site where the treatment was injected are common.
 Health care providers watch persons who receive Biological Therapy for signs of Anemia and other issues.

 Side Effects of Radiation Therapy

 Side Effects of Stem Cell Transplantation

-Persons who have received Stem Cell Transplants are at greater risk for bleeding and infection, as well as other side-effects, because of the large doses of radiation and chemotherapy they have received.
+Persons who have received Stem Cell Transplants are at greater risk for bleeding and infection, as well as other side effects, because of the large doses of radiation and chemotherapy they have received.
 Graft-Versus-Host Disease (GVHD) can develop in people who have received stem cells from a donor's bone marrow.
 GVHD involves a reaction where the donated stem cells react against the person's tissues, commonly affecting the person's skin, liver, or digestive tract.
-The affects of GVHD can range from mild to severe and may happen at any time after a transplant - even years afterward.
+The effects of GVHD can range from mild to severe and may happen at any time after a transplant - even years afterward.
 Steroids and other medications may help with GVHD.

 Patients who have stem cell transplantation face an increased risk of infection, bleeding, and other side effects because of the large doses of chemotherapy and radiation they receive.
 In addition, graft-versus-host disease (GVHD) may occur in patients who receive stem cells from a donor's bone marrow.
 In GVHD, the donated stem cells react against the patient's tissues.
 Most often, the liver, skin, or digestive tract is affected.
 GVHD can be mild or very severe.
 It can occur any time after the transplant, even years later.
 Steroids or other drugs may help.

-- Approximately every 3 minutes one person in the United States (US) is diagnosed with a blood cancer.
+- Approximately every 3 minutes, one person in the United States (US) is diagnosed with blood cancer.

-- Leukemia, lymphoma and myeloma are expected to cause the deaths of an estimated 55,350 people in the US in 2014.
+- Leukemia, lymphoma, and myeloma are expected to cause the deaths of an estimated 55,350 people in the US in 2014.

-- An estimated combined total of 156,420 people in the US are expected to be diagnosed with leukemia, lymphoma or myeloma in 2014.
+- An estimated combined total of 156,420 people in the US are expected to be diagnosed with leukemia, lymphoma, or myeloma in 2014.